repoze/repoze.what/docs/source/Manual/Plugins/SQL.rst

         # ...

-.. class:: SqlPermissionsAdapter(permission_class, group_class, session)
+.. class:: SqlPermissionsAdapter(permission_class, group_class, dbsession)

     Create an SQL permissions source adapter.

     :param permission_class: The class that manages the permissions.
     :param group_class: The class that manages the groups.
-    :param session: The SQLALchemy/Elixir session to be used.
+    :param dbsession: The SQLALchemy/Elixir session to be used.

     To use this adapter, you must also define your groups in a SQLAlchemy or Elixir-managed table with the relevant one-to-many (or many-to-many)